South West Innovation Expo

 Heritage, culture and digital innovation research insights

-At Plymouth, the Heritage, culture and digital innovation research theme explores the intersection between heritage and digital innovation and harnesses the power of technology to safeguard, interpret, and celebrate cultural heritage in the digital age.
+At Plymouth, the heritage, culture and digital innovation research theme covers the intersection between heritage and digital innovation and harnesses the power of technology to safeguard, interpret, and celebrate cultural heritage in the digital age.

 Our ongoing research and partnerships embed communities in the co-creation of digital heritage initiatives.
 Through this, we foster a sense of ownership and connection to place and local heritage while empowering them to share their stories and perspectives.